Help your Hoya thrive with this Hoya Linearis care guide.

 Is Hoya linearis toxic to cats and dogs?

 Animal lovers can breathe easy, Hoya Linearis isn't toxic to cats or dogs.
 However, always wear gloves when pruning as the milky white sap that oozes from the stems can be an irritant.
+To check which plants are poisonous, see here:

 Where Can I Buy Hoya Linearis?